McKelloh History, Family Crest & Coats of Arms

 The surname McKelloh was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
 More recently, leading seamen in the Commonwealth Navies addressed as "leader", and informally known as "kellicks" from the killick anchor which is the symbol of their rank.

-Important Dates for the McKelloh family
+Early History of the McKelloh family

 McKelloh Spelling Variations